whiletruedoio/.github/docs/SUPPORT.md

 #### Development

-Development talk and notications are done in the development channels.
+Development talk and notifications are done in the development channels.
 There you will also get notifications about new Pull Requests, Issues and other.

 - [Matrix #whiletrueodio-development:matrix.org](https://matrix.to/#/#whiletruedoio-development:matrix.org)